19stesha69/liri-node-app/README.md

 # How to Run the App
 **This app runs completely in the node.js terminal.
 The following includes instructions for installing the app in Node**
+1. Fork a copy of the Liri-Bot repository on to computer.
-1. Open a terminal in the root directory (Liri-Bot)
+2. Open a terminal in the root directory (Liri-Bot).
+3. run **npm install** to install required packages.
-In the command line, the user types in the following:
+4. In the command line, type in the following:
 **node liri.js**
-This alerts the console that the commands will be run using node.js and the file being run will be *liri.js* Next, the user types in one of the following commands:
+This alerts the console that the commands will be run using node.js and the file being run will be *liri.js* Next, on the same line as *node liri.js*, the user types in one of the following commands:
 * concert-this <artist's name>
   * This command runs the **concertThis** function and produces concert information for the artist in question.
 * spotify-this-song <song title>